 An evaluation of the PPTCT district model approach was conducted by CGPH Pakistan, working with UNICEF and the Provincial AIDS Control Punjab.
 The purpose of the study was to evaluate and gather the lessons learned from the first ever community based district model of PPTT (prevention of parent to child transmission of HIV) program, which is implemented in the district of Gujrat.

 This study was conducted alongside United Nations Office for Drug and Crime (UNODC), in a National Drug use assessment in Pakistan, conducting 4600 problem drug user interviews and 1225 Key Informant interviews in 23 districts across all 04 provinces and Northern areas of Pakistan.
 The project also entails conducting data management, monitoring and field technical support for smooth implementation of the survey and ensure adherence to the data collection protocols.

-CGPH Pakistan is working with UNODC to conduct a cross sectional survey to collect biological and behavioral information from 1500 male prisoners in Sind.
-The survey includes a detailed behavioral assessment of selected participants followed by serological sampling for HIV.
+CGPH Pakistan is working with UNODC to conduct a cross sectional survey to collect biological and behavioural information from 1500 male prisoners in Sind.
+The survey includes a detailed behavioural assessment of selected participants followed by serological sampling for HIV.
 The study also undertakes linked testing along with VCT for the study participants.
 Furthermore, this study helped to test a methodology for HIV surveillance that would provide optimal information on inmates and their high risk activities and HIV positivity.
 The results obtained will then be used to promote appropriate policy and HIV program response in prisons through dissemination and knowledge translation.

 The objective of the study is to estimate the size of MARA and EVA through geographical mapping in thirteen cities across Pakistan.
-Furthermore, the extent and types of risk behaviors prevalent among these groups will be determined.
+Furthermore, the extent and types of risk behaviours prevalent among these groups will be determined.
 The role of CGPH Pakistan in this study is to provide technical support in planning, designing and implementation.